ayenewdemeke/mndot-app/README.md

 ./vendor/bin/sail up
 ```

-Once the containers are up and running, the application will be accessible at [http://localhost](http://localhost).

-### 5. Run Database Migrations
+### 6. Run Database Migrations

 Run the following command to set up the required database tables:

 ```bash
 ./vendor/bin/sail artisan migrate
 ```

+Once the containers are up and running, the application will be accessible at [http://localhost](http://localhost).

+### 7. Access the Database

+The database can be accessed using a tool like MySQL Workbench by using database credentials provided in .env file.

 ---